alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ---
 You'll need a licence to export ‘controlled drugs’ that:

-* [could have ‘street value’](#export-drugs-which-could-be-misused), for example, morphine or codeine
+* [have a similar effect to class A, B and C illegal drugs](#export-drugs-which-could-be-misused), for example, opioids or stimulants
 * [could be used in lethal injections](#export-barbituates-which-could-be-used-for-lethal-injections) - these are called barbiturates

 There are separate rules if you’re exporting [any type of controlled drug to the Channel Islands](exporting-controlled-drugs to-the-channel-islands) or [propafol to the US](##export-propofol-to-the-US).